PARADOZX/made_to_fit/README.md

 # Made To Fit

-Made to Fit is an extremely lightweight Javascript program that changes the positions of elements smoothly employing CSS transitions based on the size of the browser window.
+Made to Fit is an extremely lightweight Javascript program that arranges and shifts the positions of elements smoothly employing CSS transitions based on the size of the browser window.

 ## Installation